 For a more thorough assessment of signal quality for the intended experiments, a test where cages alternate between occupied, and empty can be run.
-The idea behind this is that the empty cages are picking up noise/interference only, whereas the cages adjacent to them are receiving similar noise plus the signal from animal movement.
+The idea behind this is that the empty cages are picking up noise/interference only, whereas the adjacent cages receive similar noise plus the signal from animal movement.
 This provides an assessment of the signal-to-noise power.
-With the spectrogram graphics, the ability to distinguish respiration signals from noise can be assessed for the animals tested.
+The spectrogram graphics allow for observing respiration signals over longer periods of time.